One Bus + Seven Stories

 “I’ve always had this desire to help young people.
 I love the way their minds work.
 They haven’t really been tainted with anything yet.
 They just show up and are authentically [themselves], until someone tells them they can’t be.”

 This form of storytelling — meeting young people in their natural habitat — was a gateway for Judson to better understand their frustrations, pain, joy and triumphs.
-The seven stories Judson is traveling across the nation to capture through film and photography, like of the young rodeo cowboy from Maryland, or the teenage lobster fisher from Maine, are about normalizing unseen and underappreciated accomplishments.
+The seven stories Judson is traveling across the nation to capture through film and photography, like of the young rodeo cowboy from Maryland, or the Hot Air Balloon Pilot from Arizona/New Mexico are about normalizing unseen and under-appreciated accomplishments.

 “I like to focus on overlooked voices or overlooked communities and cultures,” Judson says.
 “It might be kids right now, but it could be something completely different later.”